jufajardini/suricata/doc/userguide/rules/rule-types.rst

     * - Packet-Stream
       - Flow, if stateful (**)
       - Per stream chunk, if stateful, per-packet if not.

-      - Against the reassembled stream.
-If stream unavailable, match per-packet.
+        (stream payload AND packet payload)
-        (stream payload or packet payload)
+      - Exposes the reassembled stream and/or payload data.
       - ``content`` with ``startswith`` or ``depth``
     * - Stream
       - Flow, if stateful (**)